 Over the next four weeks, I will share a series of essays with you in which I tell some of those stories.
-This writing results from the work of a summer, supported by a Summer Research Fellowship in Medical Humanities & Bioethics at the University of Rochester School of Medicine and Dentistry, in which I interviewed nine first-year medical students, two third-year medical students, eight anatomy and medical humanities professors, two Anatomical Gift Program staff, three palliative care clinicians, two preregistered donors and one donor’s family member.
-Out of respect for their privacy, none of the people interviewed are named, and identifying characteristics have been removed.
+This writing results from the work of a summer, supported by a summer research fellowship in Medical Humanities & Bioethics at the University of Rochester School of Medicine and Dentistry, in which I interviewed nine first-year medical students, two third-year medical students, eight anatomy and medical humanities professors, two Anatomical Gift Program staff, three palliative care clinicians, two preregistered donors and one donor’s family member.

 A first-year medical student’s stress and anxiety begin to take physical form as she navigates her first year of medical school.

 A loud cry as we enter the world. / A silent cry as we depart.